omkarfadtare965/Practical_data_science/README.md

 - Basic understanding of building, training, and evaluating machine learning models.

 __Brief introduction to Artificial intelligence and Machine learning:__
-- ___`Artificial intelligence`___, is generally described as a technique that lets machines mimic human behaviour.
+- ___`Artificial intelligence`___ is generally described as a technique that lets machines mimic human behaviour.
-- ___`Machine learning`___, is a subset of AI, that uses statistical methods and algorithms that can learn from data, without being explicitly programmed.
+- ___`Machine learning`___ is a subset of AI, that uses statistical methods and algorithms that can learn from data, without being explicitly programmed.
 - ___`Deep learning`___ is yet another subset of ML, that uses artificial neural networks to learn from data.
 - ___`Natural language processing (NLP)`___ or ___`Natural language understanding (NLU)`___ is yet another subset of ML focused on the interaction between computers and humans through natural language, which includes machine translations, sentiment analysis, question answering system, etc.
 - ___`Computer vision`___ is a subset of ML that enables computers to interpret and make decisions based on visual data from the world, where you need to classify images into pictures of dogs and cats, distinguish between speed signs and trees.